 Working to a set brief, develop visual and contextual research skills to identify a personal response to a subject.

 The course provides a structured approach to the research and development of your own artistic response to a brief.
 This will include drawing, mapping, primary and secondary sources and how to find them, reflection and review, finding your focus through creating an artwork.
-You will be given guidance on how to present the work, and review it.
+You will be given guidance on how to present the work, and complete a written summary statement.

 By the end of the course you will have a list of sources, have identified relevant artists, influencers, lines of enquiry and completed a project plan.
 You will have presented and received feedback on work in progress, and direction to complete your final piece of work and how it may be presented.
 You will have gained confidence in independent study, identified subjects and materials that focus your practice.
 The final piece will then be submitted in your portfolio for assessment at the end of your course, including your project plan, the work, and summary statement.